Mungeli district

 Mungeli district is a district of Chhattisgarh, India, with headquarters in Mungeli.
 It was carved out of Bilaspur district in 2013.

-The present collector of Mungeli is Shri Rahul Dev.
+Popular In Media

 The story of Netflix movie Chaman Bahaar is based in Mungeli district.
 The story revolves around a young man who runs a paan thela on a semi-deserted road, after Mungeli district was carved out of Bilaspur district.
 Actor Jitendra Kumar plays the lead role.

-Mungeli has three tehsils: Mungeli, Lormia and Patharia.